daili0015/ModelFeast/README.md

 ### CNN-RNN
 This part is still on progress.
 Not avalible to train now, but model architecture can been seen [here](https://github.com/daili0015/ModelFeast/blob/master/models/CRNN/CRNN_module.py).

 ## Get started
 Determine what you need and read corresponding tutorials
 - [I want to train a model as simple as possible](https://github.com/daili0015/ModelFeast/blob/master/tutorials/Scaffold.md)
 - [I just need the codes of CNNs ](https://github.com/daili0015/ModelFeast/blob/master/tutorials/ModelZoo.md)
 - [I need a standard pytorch project template](https://github.com/daili0015/ModelFeast/blob/master/tutorials/template.md)

+Or you can using modelfeast via pip ! pip guide

 ## Features
 The features are more than you could think of: